MicrosoftDocs/azure-docs/articles/communication-services/how-tos/calling-sdk/includes/events/events-web.md

 **When does it occur ?**

-The `idChanged`  event is fired when the id of a call changes.
-The id of a call changes when the call moves from `connecting` state to `connected`.
-Once the call is connected the ID of the call remains identitcal.
+The `idChanged`  event is fired when the ID of a call changes.
+The ID of a call changes when the call moves from `connecting` state to `connected`.
+Once the call is connected, the ID of the call remains identical.

 **How might your application react to the event ?**

-Your application should save the new call ID but it can also be retreived from the call object later when needed.
+Your application should save the new call ID but it can also be retrieved from the call object later when needed.

 #### Event: `isMutedChanged`